looker-open-source/embed-sdk/README.md

 ### Tile dialogs

 Users have the capability of opening dialogs from a dashboard tile.
-One downside of open the dialogs is that unexpected scrolling can occur.
-With Looker 23.6+ it is now possible to mitigate the scolling using the Embed SDK.
+One downside of opening the dialogs is that unexpected scrolling can occur.
+With Looker 23.6+ it is now possible to mitigate the scrolling using the Embed SDK.
 Example:

 ```javascript
 LookerEmbedSDK.createDashboardWithId(runtimeConfig.dashboardId)